2022 NFL season: Diversity initiative

-During Weeks 4 and 5, players, executives, and coaches wore patches and decals of international flags to represent their national heritage.
+During weeks 4 and 5, players, executives, and coaches wore patches and decals of international flags to represent their national heritage.
 Over 50 countries and territories were represented, with over 200 individuals participating.

 Media

 Television

 This was the ninth and final season under the current broadcast contracts with CBS, Fox, and NBC, before new 11-year contracts for all three networks begin in 2023.
 This included "cross-flexing" (switching) Sunday afternoon games between CBS and Fox before or during the season, regardless of the conference of the visiting team.
-Super Bowl LVII was televised by Fox.
+Super Bowl LVII was televised by Fox in English and Fox Deportes in Spanish.